Why Do My Ribs Hurt When Sneezing?

 At-Home Remedies

-• Rest and gentle movement: Avoid activities that worsen the pain, but also try to maintain gentle movements to help prevent stiffness.
+• Rest and gentle movement: Avoid activities that make your rib pain worse, but also try to maintain gentle movements to help prevent stiffness.
 Resting in a comfortable position and avoiding strenuous activities can help reduce your pain and discomfort.
+However, complete immobility can lead to stiffness, so it’s important to keep up with light, pain-free movements to maintain flexibility and prevent muscle tension from building up.

-• Posture correction: Maintaining good posture can reduce strain on the ribcage and alleviate pain.
-Avoid slouching and practice proper body mechanics, especially during activities that involve bending or lifting.
+• Posture correction: Practicing good posture can reduce strain on the ribcage and alleviate pain.
+Try to avoid slouching and instead practice proper body mechanics, especially during activities that involve bending or lifting.

 If you’re unsure whether your rib pain warrants medical attention, it’s always best to err on the side of caution and consult your Marietta doctor for personalized treatment and care.